wrightmat/dnd-eberron/adventures/C04 The Nature of Magic.md

 	* The final three schools are all on Argonnesson, and will need to be tackled roughly sequentially before taking on the finale.
 * Malakar and his Oriq, in collaboration with House Tarkanan, are trying to wipe out the different schools of magic by eliminating any master of that school (usually by going back in time and eliminating them from the timeline), or disrupting the education of it through the major academic organization.
 	* [[2-02  Abjuration]]: Morgrave University in Sharn, and a city-rampaging combat adventure.
-	* [[2-03  Enchantment]]: Lathleer in Aundair, memories modified and alternative lives lived.
+	* [[2-03  Enchantment]]: Askelios in Aundair, with memories modified and alternative lives lived.
 	* [[2-04  Evocation]]: Rekkenmark Academy in Karrnath, and ???
 	* [[2-05  Divination]]: The Citadel in Wroat, the King's Dark Lanterns (and Wands), and a pre-cog arrest mystery.
 	* [[2-06  Transmutation]]: Mordain the Fleshweaver (Mordain's Hall in Droaam), and a time travel adventure.